harry75369/ESP8266_Tomato/README.md

 ### 2) Start to work

 - You can press the blue button multiple times, each press means adding a full tomato clock cycle.
-- Each time the button is pressed, it beeps to indicate how many cycles there are.
+- Each time the blue button is pressed, it beeps to indicate how many cycles there are.
 - The green LED will be turned on to indicate the working status.

 ### 3) Start to rest